SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **Email tag**: The email tag which, in conjunction with the request number, creates a unique key for the subject in e-mails that are sent out from SuperOffice Service.
 You must not change this value unless you know what you are doing!
 If this value is changed, received e-mails will not be correctly linked to existing requests.

-* **New status when accepting a request**: Select which status is to be used when a request is accepted by a user.
+* **New status when accepting a request**: Select which status to use when a request is accepted by a user.

 * **Send email notification of open requests**: Specifies if email about open requests is sent to the users.
 If you select **User can choose**, users can activate or deactivate email notification from ![icon][img1] **Personal settings** > **Settings** > **Notification**.